nais314/stui/README.md

 # stui
-### Simplified Terminal UI (Nim lang, ANSI)
+### Simplified Terminal UI (Nim lang, ANSI terminal)

 This is my first app in Nim - it covers pretty much anything i need to learn.

-**STUI is a drag&drop aware, responsive layout ANSI terminal UI.**
+**STUI is a drag&drop aware, responsive layout, themeable, ANSI terminal UI.**

 branches:
-* master: stable, but main loop is sequential
+* master: nightly
-* no dev branches now
+* no dev branches now - everything is merged

+Status: usable alpha. missing: widgets, banners, splash; docs, cleanup

-It can Tile the screen vertically, Tiles can have relative "50%" or exact "100ch" width.
+It can Tile the screen vertically,
+Tiles can have relative "50%" or exact "100ch" width.

-Windows are filling the Tile, and cascade over each other, covering ~ fully - only titlebar visible ("breadcrumbs like") Windows cannot be moved, etc.
+Windows are filling the Tile, and cascade over each other, covering each other fully - only titlebar visible ("breadcrumbs like") Windows cannot be moved, etc.

 Controlls layout is automatically computed - from top to bottom, left to right.
-Controlls can have relative or exact width / heigth.
+Controlls can have relative or exact width / heigth or manually if Controll.recalc() is added then it sets x1,x2,y1,y2,width,heigth.

 Terminal resize is watched in every 2 secs - on resize layout recalculated.